The Leadership Styles of Every Myers-Briggs® Personality Type

 Possible Struggles:

 While ESFJs are experts of diplomacy, they can struggle with strategy and long-range planning.
 They are good at short-term task completion and practical planning, but taking strategic risks for the long-term benefit of a company or team is a struggle for them.
-They also may struggle with remaining objective.
-They desire so much to maintain harmony in their group that tough decisions or prioritizing the needs of a company or vision over keeping everyone happy can be very difficult for them.
+Objectivity can also be a struggle, because they tend to get wrapped up in the emotional well-being of the group so much.
+Having everyone getting along can take first place to more logical concerns like bottom-lines and efficiency.
 If they can keep a thinking and/or intuitive type in an advisor position, this can help them to work out their big-picture vision and also ensure they balance their need for harmony with a logic-driven process.

 Related: Understanding ESFJ Feeling